 We know technology can improve our quality of life, giving us more time to do the things we like with the people we love.
 The conveniences that connected devices can bring to us can help save time, help us organize and keep our homes safe.
 As these devices and systems develop out, they will start to save us money on our insurance too.
 Just as companies have offered discounts on insurance for installing a monitored alarm system, additional intel that can reduce risk is of great interest to insurance providers.
 If a smart home can signal the way to reducing the cost of insurance, this can be a win for us as consumers as well as for the companies providing our coverage.

 Again it just makes sense that a more monitored home will reduce the risk of loss.
 Imagine if your dishwasher can alert you that there is something wrong with the main seal and pump.
 If you know this ahead of time, you can make the necessary repairs before it fails and causes damage to your flooring and cabinets.
-Reducing the chances of a break in with a video doorbell and lighting programmed to deter suspicious activity makes a smart home at lower risk of loss and hence should have discounted insurance premiums.
+Reducing the chances of a break in with a video doorbell and lighting programmed to deter suspicious activity makes a smart home cyber attack at lower risk of loss and hence should have discounted insurance premiums.
 We’re not there yet, but this is what is being worked on in our industry.

 Well if you’re anything like this writer, embracing technology to simplify our lives will be welcomed with open arms!
-Although there is risk associated with connected devices, the benefits far outweigh the risk and the risk can be insured against.
+Although there is risk associated with connected devices, iot security risk, the benefits far outweigh the risk and the risk can be insured against.
 Imagine the day when items show up to replenish your refrigerator based on what had been scanned in and scanned out and on the menu you have uploaded to your app.
 How will that change your shopping habits?
 How will it impact your grocery spend?
 It seems that envisioning the future is a step by step process as we add more devices to the internet of things!